-Jeff Moore is entering his third season with the Framingham
+Jeff Moore is entering his fourth season with the Framingham

-State University football program and will serve as the defensive
+State University football program and will continue to serve as the

 Under his guidance the Rams defense has exceled in each of his

-first two seasons.
+first three seasons.
 In 2011 the Rams Defense was tops in the

 16 team NEFC in total defense.
 The Rams defense featured four first